isabelc/WooCommerce-Show-Attributes/readme.txt

 **Disclaimer**

-I am not affiliated with WooCommerce, WooThemes, or Automattic.
+I am not affiliated with WooCommerce or Automattic.
 I provide this plugin as a free service to the WP community because of the many requests that I received for it.

 == Installation ==